uzh-rpg/eds-buildconf/README.md

 docker@20220401-1015 $ rock-convert --use_sample-time eds.0.log
 ```

-The resulting eds.0.log file should be in the newly created "updated" folder in /tmp/20220401-1015.
+The resulting `eds.0.log` file should be in the newly created `updated` folder in `/tmp/20220401-1015`.
-You can replay the log files and visualize the results by doing
+You can replay the log files and visualize the results with [eds_visuzalization.rb](https://github.com/uzh-rpg/bundles-eds/blob/master/scripts/gui/eds_visualization.rb) by doing
 ```console
 docker@javi $ cd rock/dev
 docker@dev $ source env.sh